 Garbage and Recycling

 John’s has a limit on tires put out for disposal.
-They will collect a maximum of 8 tires per year per household, with a limit of 2 per pick-up and only on the bulky pick up day (rd Friday of each month).
+They will collect a maximum of 8 tires per year per household, with a limit of 2 per pick-up.
 Tires larger than 42” need to be cut diagonally into 4 pie pieces.

 John’s Disposal DOES NOT pick up brush, leaves, or grass from homes. (exception: Xmas trees)